 CPI price inflation affects the assumptions for pension increases in deferment for benefits in excess of GMP, increases to pensions in payment for former HPS members and increases in payment to GMP accrued post 5 April 1988.
-CPI price inflation at the valuation date has been derived based on the RPI curve less a deduction of 1.0% p.a. up to 2030 and a deduction of 0.4% p.a. from 2030.
-For valuation updates after November 2020, the post 2030 CPI assumption used is RPI less a deduction of 0.1% p.a.
+CPI price inflation at the valuation date has been derived based on the RPI curve less a deduction of 1.0% p.a. up to 2030 and a deduction of 0.1% p.a. from 2030.